Frequently Asked Questions (Victim Services)

 What can I do if I am being contacted unwillingly by an offender?

-What happens after an offender is sentenced?
+What happens after an inmate is sentenced?

 During the initial evaluation, staff determine and assign a security level for each offender.
-The security level determination is a systematic process based upon factors such as the offender’s characteristics, history and needs, criminal history, outstanding detainers and warrants, age, education and recent employment history.
+The security level determination is a systematic process based upon factors such as the inmate’s characteristics, history and needs, criminal history, outstanding detainers and warrants, age, education and recent employment history.
 Background factors, such as previous terms of incarceration, prior escapes and past disciplinary problems, also effect the security assignment.
-As a result of the security level assessment, the offender is placed in the appropriate custody level, with appropriate supervision requirements and programming recommendations.
+As a result of the security level assessment, the inmate is placed in the appropriate custody level, with appropriate supervision requirements and programming recommendations.

 This process results in the assignment of the offender to a correctional institution.
 The offender’s security placement can change during his or her incarceration because of the length of time served, disciplinary behavior, programming and treatment progress and time of release.

 Who do I contact if the offender is on probation and/or parole?

 Victims will still contact the Oklahoma Department of Corrections at email@example.com or 405-425-2607.